How to open a China business bank account from Singapore

 Higher transaction costs

-Cross-border transfers from Singapore to China will incur high transfer fees that chip away at your margins.
+Cross-border payments from Singapore to China will incur high transfer fees that chip away at your margins.
 That’s because intermediary banks are needed to facilitate international transactions, each adding their own cost.

 There's also the inherent cost structure of cross-border payments, which includes handling charges and administrative fees to comply with international banking regulations and anti-money laundering protocols.